 Everyone has bad days.
 But when push comes to shove, you need to be able to react.
 Even if you’re only spending 1% of your time on bad clients, that can add up real fast.
 So what’s a bad salon customer, realistically?

 - Chronic complainer/Overly Demanding: This client never has anything good to say about you or your business.
-You know you’re providing a world-class service, but they can never be satisfied and always find complain about.
+You know you’re providing a world-class service, but they can never be satisfied and always find something to complain about.
 You do however need to be able to ask yourself if their complaints are valid.
-If so they are an asset.
+If so, these clients are an asset.

 - Time Consumer: This kind of client makes you feel like they want to block off your entire day.
-They email or call several times a day, frequently cancels appointments or simply doesn’t turn up and insists on being able to reach you at all times.
+They email or call several times a day, frequently cancel appointments or simply don’t turn up and insist on being able to reach you at all times.

 - Liar/Stealer: Trust and integrity are the foundations of any healthy business relationship.
 Don’t let yourself be pressured into anything dishonest – your reputation is at stake here.

-- Abusive Personalities: This concerns short-tempered clients, those who use foul language, insult or scream at staff and/or slams the phone when they don’t get what they want.
+- Abusive Personalities: This concerns short-tempered clients, those who use foul language, insult or scream at staff and/or slam the phone when they don’t get what they want.

 When Enough Is Enough: How To Fire A Problem Client